Investing vs Speculating

 “Investing is an activity of forecasting the yield on assets over the life of the asset…” - John Maynard Keynes

-Now - think about what kind of activity you are encouraged to engage in when you watch CNBC (especially the commercials) or read most research reports.
-Even worse, think about what an E*Trade advertisement suggests ~ "in your spare time, you are able to outperform professional investors, most of whom spend million of dollars and work 60 hours a week on nothing but analyzing stocks."
+Now - think about what kind of activity you are encouraged to engage in when you watch your financial news network of choice (especially the commercials) or read most research reports.
+Even worse, think about what most trading platforms' advertisements suggest ~ "in your spare time, you are able to outperform professional investors, most of whom spend millions of dollars and work 60 hours a week on nothing but analyzing stocks."

-Don't be a speculator, strive to be a better investor.
+Don't be a speculator, you can be more, not just a better investor but an Intelligent Value Investor.